Back

 Trends like:

-1. Ad-supported tiers will become the norm
+1. Ad-supported tiers will gain acceptance

-3. Increased demand from advertisers
+2. Increased demand from advertisers

 As AVOD continues to gain popularity, more advertisers will want to buy ad-space.
 AVOD’s ability to serve highly personalized ads is a big draw for advertisers and it’s changing consumers’ perceptions of ads too.
-Unlike the one-size-fits-all advertising served on linear TV, today’s advertising technologies can serve consumers personalized ads that add value to the viewer.
-Ad-free entertainment has been one of SVOD’s biggest pull factors.
-But with this shift to contextual advertising, the draw of ad-free content may become less important to consumers.

-4. Ad revenue and market penetration will increase
+3. Ad revenue and market penetration will increase

-5. Pay-per-view will be one to watch
+4. Pay-per-view will be one to watch

-Unlike VOD frameworks, pay-per-view (TVoD) allows viewers to buy access to content for a set time (typically 24 hours).
-And now, research shows that more people are choosing to obtain content on a pay per view basis – especially for the purpose of watching special events or exclusive content.
-TVoD market revenues have been on a steady incline over the last decade and the number of users in the United States is forecast to continuously increase by 8.9 million between 2023 and 2027.
-It’s still some way off catching up with VOD, but it's certainly one to watch.
+TVoD market revenues have been on a steady incline over the last decade and the number of users is expected to reach 18.5 million by 2027.
+It’s still some way off catching up with VOD, but it's certainly a streaming trend to watch.

 Related articles